A new Evolutionary Response to Stress

 The heart has two main nerves; the accerlans nerve which connects the heart to the Sympathetic Nervous System (SNS) — fight or flight response.
 And the vagus nerve which connects the heart to our Parasympathetic Nervous System (PNS) — calming, rest & digest, regenerate response.

-The vagus nerve exits our brainstem, and connects to our senses — ears, eyes, nose, face, lungs, heart, gut, kidneys, reproductive organs, etc. relaying information along the way between all those systems and organs.
 When we have HRV, we can respond to a stressor — then use our vagus nerve to calm us down and not remain in the stress response.
 Essentially what we need is our vagus nerve or PNS to be stronger than our accerlans nerve or SNS — we need to literally think of our vagus nerve and our PNS as a muscle and strengthen it so it can override the accerlans and SNS.
+Our vagus nerve i the brake to the accelerans nerve.

 Now take the same bad day as above; and picture coming home to a stressed out spouse who is also angry about their day, or neglectful to your relationship, or perhaps under financial stress or work stress too, and is not interesting in connecting with you in any way.
 Your nervous system senses this too and your accerlans nerve will keep stimulating the stress response — so your heart rate stays up and your SNS stays in arousal — your heart receives the signal to stay alert so you can run or fight in a moments notice.
 No HRV happening there.

 Combine this scenario with a disconnect from nature, long work hours, or other family stressors and life becomes a constant stressor.
-This leads to chronic decreased HRV.
+This leads to chronic decreased HRV and a weak under-toned vagus nerve.
 Decreased HRV is akin to a wounded heart.

 There is hope!
-No worries if you have a stressful job and a less than supportive spouse or family, you have trees and plants and yoga and meditation and vagal nerve stimulation all day long as I spoke about above.
-Here are few other tools to help you have better HRV:
+No worries if you have a stressful job and a less than supportive spouse or family, you have trees and plants and yoga and meditation and vagal nerve stimulation all day long as I spoke about here.
+Here are few other tools to help you have better HRV and stronger vagal tone:

 - Contemplative movement — or as some call it, sacred movement.
 Exercises that help you relax, destress, release tension and tightness such as Qi gong and yoga.
-These are systems of exercise that encourage resiliency and improve HRV.
+These are systems of exercise that encourage resiliency and improve HRV and strengthen vagal tone.

-- Breathing exercises, or just slowing down your breath to about a 5 second inhale and a 5 second exhale.
-Breathing exercises like nadi shodhana – alternate nostril breathing are especially calming to the mind and nervous system.
+- Simple breathing exercises, such as the resonance breath – slowing down your breath to about a 5 second inhale and a 5 second exhale, or breathing exercises like nadi shodhana – alternate nostril breathing are especially calming to the mind and balancing to our nervous systems.

 - Aromatherapy – just the act of diffusing oils from trees and flowers can calm your heart and increase HRV — scents of lavender, vetiver, lemon balm, rosemary, and floral scents can instantly increase your calm.